rob518183/update-rooted/README.md

 # Update a rooted Toon

 When running this script on a rooted Toon (thermostat from Eneco - the Netherlands) it will try to connect to the Eneco VPN and upgrade your toon to the version you specify.
 It will backup and repair important files which are overwritten by the upgrade.
-Also, it will block any other traffic over the VPN so no unwanted service center messages are received or transfered.
+Also, it will block any other traffic over the VPN so no unwanted service center messages are received or transferred.

 The script uses the Toon original files to upgrade the Toon so there is a good chance the upgrade works fine.
 However sometimes upgrade fails due to misconfigurations of rooted Toons.